 There are overlaps between COVID-19 and the flu including: fever, fatigue, cough, body aches.
 However, if you have coronavirus or a bad flu, it’s likely that your symptoms are going to get worse over time.
 If you have a mild cold, you will likely recover with some rest.

 If you develop symptoms after travelling or you have been in an area where there is an outbreak, then you need to seek medical advice and take measures to minimise the spread of illness.

 Early coronavirus, flu and cold symptoms are very similar though, so if you feel your condition worsening and especially if you experience shortness of breath and/or you are considered more at-risk, you need to seek medical assistance.

 Allergies, on the other hand, tend to be more localised and concentrate around your head.
 Symptoms include a runny nose and itchy eyes.
 Allergies also don’t normally cause fever, but coronavirus, the cold and flu do.

 Note though, that symptoms of coronavirus vary widely amongst individuals so if you do have symptoms associated with coronavirus, please contact a public health centre as soon as possible.

-If you are sick and think you might have contracted the novel coronavirus, you need to call your nearest public health centre.
+If you are sick and think you might have contracted the novel coronavirus, you need to call your nearest public health centre or clinic.
 Do this before you visit a hospital or doctor’s office, as they will tell you which one to go to, in order to be dealt with as quickly as possible.